The health pass is mandatory to access the zoo.

 To guarantee the health security of our visitors and our teams, there are preventive measures to be respected:

-- Wearing a mask is mandatory.
+- Wearing a mask is recommended.

 - Respect the barrier gestures: distance of at least 1 meter between each family, regular hand washing (hydro-alcoholic gel dispensers available on the pathway), one-way flow (marked footpath), respect ground markings in the concerned areas.